Matrix42AG/shim-review/README.md

 ### If there are allow-listed hashes please provide exact binaries for which hashes are created via file sharing service, available in public with anonymous access for verification.
 *******************************************************************************
 We don't use hashes to verify our own efi binaries.
-We use VENDOR_CERT_FILE with one certificate that will be used to verify our efi binearies.
+We use VENDOR_CERT_FILE with one certificate that will be used to verify all our efi binaries.

 *******************************************************************************
 ### If you are re-using a previously used (CA) certificate, you will need to add the hashes of the previous GRUB2 binaries exposed to the CVEs to vendor_dbx in shim in order to prevent GRUB2 from being able to chainload those older GRUB2 binaries.
 If you are changing to a new (CA) certificate, this does not apply.